oloapinivad/MiLES/README.md

 ----------------

-## MAIN NOTES
+## MAIN NOTES & REFERENCES

 Be aware that this is a free scientific tool in continous development, then it may not be free of bugs.
 Please report any issue at p.davini@isac.cnr.it

-Please refer to **MiLES** specifing which version has been used in the acknowledgment of any publication.
+Please cite **MiLES** in your publication: *"P. Davini, 2018: MiLES - Mid Latitude Evaluation System.
+Zenodo. http://doi.org/10.5281/zenodo.1237837"*.
+If you want to cite a specific version of check on [Zenodo](https://zenodo.org/record/1237838#.WumJkNOFPUI) which DOI to use.

 Please cite *"Tibaldi S, Molteni F. 1990.
 On the operational predictability of blocking.
 Tellus A 42(3): 343–365, doi:10.1034/j.1600- 0870.1990.t01- 2- 00003.x."* in case you  use the 1D blocking index in any publication.